Ukiah Brain Injury Lawyer

-If the doctor is concerned that someone might have suffered a TBI, imaging scans might be next.
-This might include an x-ray, CT scan, or an MRI.
+If the doctor is concerned that someone might have suffered a TBI, imaging scans might be following.
+This might include an x-ray, CT scan, or MRI.
 A CT scan is often performed first because it provides a three-dimensional image in a short amount of time.
 A CT scan might reveal skull fractures, a brain bleed, or signs of cerebral swelling.
 If a more detailed image is needed, an MRI is often next.
 The level of detail on an MRI is far better than a CT scan, but it also takes significantly longer.
 Therefore, an MRI is not often used in an emergency situation.
 Once the diagnosis is made, the treatment process can begin.
 With quick treatment, the prognosis of a TBI can be more favorable.The Treatment of a Head Injury

 - Surgery: In some situations, doctors might perform emergency surgery to prevent cerebral herniation.
 A cerebral herniation can be fatal.

-In addition to medical and surgical management, long-term treatment might also include physical therapy.
+In addition to medical and surgical management, long-term treatment might include physical therapy.
 This may help someone regain lost motor and sensory functions following a brain injury.

 The video below shows the new technology and treatments for traumatic brain injuries.Call Our Brain Injury Lawyers in Ukiah, CA